Boly:Welch 101 – The Winning Guide to Informational Interviews

 My first “real” job as an attorney was pretty isolating — most of my day was spent reading medical records, and becoming increasingly somatic about it.
 A claimant would have carpal tunnel; I’d think I had carpal tunnel.
 A claimant had an aneurysm; I’d have a headache.
 Chart notes on a lumbar fracture would make my back hurt.
 It wasn’t a great fit.

-I reached out to the Marketing Director.
+I reached out to Carie.

 Crickets.

-On the preceding Thursday, I noticed Boly:Welch was sponsoring an event my alma mater was hosting, aimed at women in the workforce.
-I showed up and came on strong to the Boly:Welch hosts, including Boly:Welch’s cofounder, Diane Boly.
+Persistently, I emailed again.
+Carie agreed to an informational interview in two weeks, on a Tuesday.
+On the preceding Thursday, I noticed Boly:Welch was sponsoring an event Linda was hosting aimed at women in the workforce — it became the next step in my game plan.
+I showed up and came on strong to the Boly:Welch hosts, including Diane — strong enough that my partner wondered if I was trying to go home with Diane.
 But I also played it cool — making sure to exit before the conversation got stale and mentioning how much I was looking forward to my meeting the next week.

 That Tuesday, I prepared as if going into a final round interview.
-Feeling confident, I plugged the parking meter for two hours, even though the Marketing Director had promised just 15 minutes.
+If memory serves, I watched this video to prepare myself mentally.
+Feeling confident, I plugged the parking meter for two hours, even though Carie had promised just 15 minutes.
+Six interviewers, four hours, and a parking ticket later, Boly:Welch offered my dream job.

 I am here to tell you my story is not an outlier.